basilstotz/thymiosuite-setup/README.md

 cd tyhmiosuite-setup
 make
 ```
-What ironie: you need a deb to install a flatpak!
+What irony: you need a deb to install a flatpak!